Peter Anthony Larkin: Legacy

 "Larkin Lectures" are an approximately biannual series of lectures at the Institute for the Oceans and Fisheries, University of British Columbia.
 The series was initiated upon Larkin's retirement.
 The first lecture was given by Ray Beverton in 1995.

-By early 2018, Google Scholar listed more than 900 citations to Larkin's "An epitaph for the concept of maximum sustained yield", an essay based on his keynote lecture at the American Fisheries Society Annual Meeting in 1976.
+By late 2025, Google Scholar listed more than 1200 citations to Larkin's "An epitaph for the concept of maximum sustained yield", an essay based on his keynote lecture at the American Fisheries Society Annual Meeting in 1976.